ZhiQiu976/project-Indian-Buffet-Process/README.md

 ## Infinite Latent Feature Models and the Indian Buffet Process

-- STA-663-2020 Final Project Repository
+- STA-663-2020 Final Project Repository Forking Version, the original one could be retrived at https://github.com/final-project-sta663/Indian-Buffet-Process

 - Original paper: Thomas L. Griffiths and Zoubin Ghahramani.
 Infinite latent feature models and the Indian buffet process.
 2005